cucapra/capra-public/README.md

 All the content lives under `src/`.
 The list of people is in a YAML file at `src/data/people.yaml` (add yourself there!).
 You can add research projects by adding subdirectories under `src/research/`.
+Add any new publications to the `pubs.bib` file.

 News items live under `src/news/`.
 Please post early and often!